mskf3000/Tutorials-and-Cheat-Sheets/MediaWiki with Lighttpd.md

 You’ll be prompted for the MySQL **root** password that was just created; enter that and hit return.
 Answer the remaining prompts as follows:

-*

-to proceed but basically just respond “Y” to all of the questions except the one that asks to change the root password.
+* Change the root password?
+Select **N** for “No.”
+* Remove anonymous users?
+Select **Y** for “Yes.”
+* Disallow root login remotely?
+Select **Y** for “Yes.”
+* Remove test database and access to it?
+Select **Y** for “Yes.”
+* Reload privilege tables now?
+Select **Y** for “Yes.”

-With that done, let’s login to MySQL via the command line like this:
+With that all done, let’s login into your server’s newly installed MySQL instance with this command; note you will be prompted for your **root** password:

 	mysql -u root -p

-And create a MediaWiki specific database like this:
+And once you’re at the MySQL command prompt, let’s create a MediaWiki specific database—named **mediawiki**—like this:

 	CREATE DATABASE `mediawiki`;

-And then create MediaWiki specific MySQL user for that database by running this command; please be sure change the `password` to an actual password you would be using for the install:
+With that done, let’s now create a MediaWiki specific user—with exclusive rights to that **mediawiki** database—by running this command; please be sure change the **[PASSWORD]** text in this example to the actual password you would be using for the install:

-    CREATE USER 'mediawiki'@'localhost' IDENTIFIED BY 'password';
+    CREATE USER 'mediawiki'@'localhost' IDENTIFIED BY '[PASSWORD]';

-Now grant that user access rights to the MediaWiki database by running the following two MySQL commands:
+Now grant that **mediawiki** user access rights to the **mediawiki** database by running the following two MySQL **GRANT** commands:

 	GRANT USAGE ON `mediawiki`.* TO 'mediawiki'@'localhost' IDENTIFIED BY 'mediawiki';
 	GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, INDEX, ALTER, CREATE TEMPORARY TABLES, LOCK TABLES, EXECUTE, CREATE VIEW, SHOW VIEW, CREATE ROUTINE, ALTER ROUTINE, EVENT, TRIGGER ON `mediawiki`.* TO 'mediawiki'@'localhost';

-With that done, set the user’s password like this; again please be sure change the `password` to an actual password you would be using for the install:
+As a final step, we need to set the user’s password again like this; please be sure change the **[PASSWORD]** text in this example to the actual password you would be using for the install:

-	SET PASSWORD FOR 'mediawiki'@'localhost' = PASSWORD('password');
+	SET PASSWORD FOR 'mediawiki'@'localhost' = PASSWORD('[PASSWORD]');

-And finally, run this command to get MySQL to reload, and recognized the newly adjusted privileges table:
+And with that done, we need to run this command to get MySQL to reload—and recognize—the newly adjusted grant table settings:

 	FLUSH PRIVILEGES;

-With that done, let’s move onto getting the MediaWiki stuff itself installed.
+Once that’s done you can exit MySQL by simply typing `exit;` and hitting return which will get you back to your server’s terminal shell where we can move onto the next step: Getting Lighttpd installed and configured.

-## Lighttpd
+## Configure Lighttpd and PHP-FPM

-First, update your repository lists like this:

-    sudo apt-get update

 And then install Lighttpd like this: